Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 A non-trivial coset path from~$v$ to~$u \not=v$ is \emph{minimal} if there is no shorter non-trivial coset path from~$v$ to~$u$. \end{definition}

 \begin{remark} Non-trivial and inner coset paths are only well-defined in 2-acyclic graphs. \end{remark}

 \begin{obs} Inner coset paths are non-trivial. \end{obs}

 In other words, a coset path is a path that links two consecutive vertices not via a single edge or generator, but via a coset in a way that respects the coset property of coset cycles in every step.
-A coset path from~$v$ to~$u$ is non-trivial if it does not use the coset $[v]_{\gen(v,u)}$ (or a coset that contains it), which is the minimal coset the contains~$v$ and~$u$ and would connect these vertices in one trivial step.
-A coset path is an inner path if all the cosets that link the vertices of the path from~$v$ to~$u$ are proper subsets of~$[v]_{\gen(v,u)}$, i.e.\ the whole path stays inside the minimal connecting coset of~$v$ and~$u$.
 An analogue of Lemma~\ref{le:cosetCut} is also true for coset paths.

 \begin{lemma} If~$G$ is a \ca graph and $v_1,\alpha_1,v_2,\dots,v_{\ell},\alpha_\ell,v_{\ell+1}$ a path, then, for all $2 \leq i\leq\ell$,

 with $\alpha_{\ell+1}=\emptyset$. \end{lemma}